 We are subject to interest rate risk in connection with our issuance of variable rate debt under our 2005 Senior Credit Facility.
 Interest rate changes could increase the amount of our interest payments and thus, negatively impact our future earnings and cash flows.
-We estimate that our annual interest expense on our floating rate indebtedness would increase by \$1.2 million for each 1.0% increase in interest rates.
+We estimate that our annual interest expense on our floating rate indebtedness would increase by \$1.0 million for each 1.0% increase in interest rates.
 See "ITEM 7A.
 Quantitative and Qualitative Disclosures About Market Risk-Interest Rate Risk" in Part II of this report.
-Additionally, if we are required to amend our 2005 Senior Credit Facility, it may result in an increase in the amount of interest payments we make on our outstanding debt and thus, negatively impact our future earnings and cash flows.
+Additionally, if we amend our 2005 Senior Credit Facility, it may impact the amount of interest payments we make on our outstanding debt and thus, negatively impact our future earnings and cash flows.